Alfredo sauce is meant to be a creamy and velvety coating to fettuccine. But what do you do if the sauce is too runny?

 Again, the key is to shred it yourself since pre-shredded cheese won’t melt as well.

 2. Add Cream Cheese

 Unlike the cheese I’ve mentioned above, cream cheese has a slight tanginess that will alter the taste of your Alfredo sauce.

 I love the flavor it brings to the table, though!
-If you’re like me and do not mind a hint of acidity in your sauce, this technique is for you.
+So if you’re like me and don’t mind a hint of acidity, this technique is for you.

-If you’re not a fan of cream cheese, but that’s all you have at the moment, start with a few cubes and just keep adding if necessary.
+If you’re not a fan of cream cheese, but that’s all you have at the moment, start with a few cubes and go from there.

 4. Egg Yolks

 Using egg yolks is an Italian-approved technique to thicken Alfredo sauce.

 I love this method because not only does it thicken the sauce beautifully, but it also doesn’t alter the taste.

 Don’t add the eggs while the sauce is super hot!
 Otherwise, you’ll get a lumpy sauce with bits of scrambled eggs.